aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/datainterop.md

 and was null.

-The question is how to best model these in scala so that we do not have to write an object conversion for each data structure.
-There was talk at one time to create a structure like UndefOr for nulls, `NullOr` however when you use a union type with null (whose type is Null), strange things can happen in scala's type system, such as collapsing a `T|Null` to just T since a T can be null to begin with.
+The question is how to best model these in scala so that we do not have to write an object conversions for each data structure.

-If you know the data is either there or not there, then UndefOr is fine:
+If you know the data is either there or not there, then UndefOr is fine recognizing that "null" is a valid value:

 ```scala
 trait Foo extends js.Object {